-Washington and Lee University celebrates its 225th undergraduate commencement on Thursday, May 24, by awarding bachelor’s degrees to slightly more than 400 students.
+Washington and Lee University celebrates its 229th undergraduate commencement Thursday, May 26, when it will award bachelor’s degrees to more than 440 students.